wazuh/wazuh/src/shared_modules/content_manager/doc/components/CTI_API_DOWNLOADER.md

 - `configData`
   + `url`: Used as the CTI API URL to download from.
-  + `compressionType`: Used to know whether the input file is compressed or not.
+  + `compressionType`: Used to determine whether the input file is compressed or not.
   + `contentfileName`: Used as name for the output content file.
 - `downloadsFolder`: Used as output folder when the input file is compressed.
 - `contentsFolder`: Used as output folder when the input file is not compressed.
 - `data`: Used to read and update the paths under the `paths` key.
 The stage status is also updated on this member.
 - `outputFolder`: Used as the destination file path base.
 - `currentOffset`: Used as the first offset that will be fetched from the API.
-It is also updated with the last offset fetched, so next time the download begins with the new (and more advanced) offset value.
+It is also updated with the last offset fetched, so next time the download begins with the new offset value.